-Those that follow a vegetarian diet are likely to have a higher intake of omega-6 fatty acids as it’s found in vegetable oils such as sunflower, safflower, grapeseed, corn and soy oil.
-Current estimations for the populations intake is a ratio of 10:1 of omega-6:omega-3s, but researchers have found that maximal conversion of ALA to both EPA and DHA is with an omega-6:omega-3 ratio at about 2:1.
-This is what vegetarians and vegans should be aiming for.
+Vegetarians are likely to have a higher intake of omega-6 fatty acids as it’s found in vegetable oils such as sunflower, safflower, grapeseed, corn and soy oil.
+Current estimations for intake of omega-6s to omega-3s is a ratio of 10:1, but researchers have found that maximal conversion of LNA to both EPA and DHA is with an omega-6 to omega-3 ratio of about 2:1.

 There have been no Recommended Dietary Intakes (RDIs) set for these essential fatty acids.
 Based on available evidence we should be aiming for 650 mg/day of EPA and DHA and a minimum of 300mg of DHA/day during pregnancy and lactation.
 Although these are not official recommendations, they are the best we have based on the current research.
-Vegetarians and vegans would not be able to reach the above goal for EPA and DHA-even with the use of DHA-enriched eggs, some seaweed and/or DHA supplements- the best a vegetarian could do is to meet the recommended intakes for DHA.
-However, approximately 10% of DHA is retroconverted back to EPA, thus if sufficient ALA and DHA are consumed, total EPA production would be expected to cover your needs.
+Vegetarians would not be able to consume enough to reach the recommended targets for EPA and DHA.
+Even with the use of DHA-enriched eggs, some seaweed and/or DHA supplements, the best a vegetarian could do is to meet the recommended target for DHA.
+Interestingly, current research suggests that approximately 10% of DHA is retroconverted back to EPA.
+Thus if sufficient LNA and DHA are consumed, total EPA production would be sufficient and therefore all needs met.

 Did Someone Say Seaweed?

-If you choose to source omega-3s from plant based sourcs aim for ~2-5g ALA for males and ~2-4g for females.
+If you choose to source omega-3s from plant based sources aim for at least 2g to 5g per day LNA for males or 2g to 4g per day of LNA for females.

-Tips to ensure the best conversion rate of ALA to EPA and DHA
+Five Tips for the Best Conversion of Alpha-Linolenic Acid to EPA and DHA

 - Limit intake of processed foods and deep-fried foods rich in trans and omega-6 fatty acids.

-- For cooking use olive or organic canola oil (both high in monounsaturated fat) in place of omega-6 rich oils such as sunflower, safflower and grapeseed.
+- For cooking use an oil high in monounsaturated fat such as olive oil in place of polyunsaturated omega-6 rich oils such as sunflower, safflower and grapeseed.

 - Neuromins DHA appears to be widely available by mail order – click here for more details.
 This supplement is used in preterm infant formulas in Australia made by Wyeth, Nutricia and Mead Johnson.
 Note this product may use gel caps.